1

 💡 Tip: Both devices must be on the same Wi-Fi network.
 If you can't connect, double-check the IP address and make sure your firewall allows UDP on the chosen port.

-iPhone — Tracking Screen
+iPhone — Tracking Screen redesigned in v2.3.0

 Live Tracking HUD